databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_upperlefty
 **********************

-.. function:: rst_upperlefty(raster)
+.. function:: rst_upperlefty(tile)

-    Computes the upper left Y coordinate of the raster.
+    Computes the upper left Y coordinate of the raster tile.
     The value is computed based on GeoTransform.

     :param tile: A column containing the raster tile.
 For < 0.3.11 string representing the path to a raster file or byte array.A column containing the path to a raster file.